 WHEN TO GO

 London can be visited at any time of year, as it has a mild climate and extreme weather is rare.
 Visit in the spring to enjoy longer daylight hours and mild weather, with temperatures averaging 11° to 15°C however spring rainfall is common.
 The summer is a great time to visit, with warm (even hot!) weather where you can make the most of London’s green spaces, beer gardens and rooftop bars.
 Temperatures average 18°C and can go above 30°C – perfect if you’re attending one of London’s summer music festivals or outdoor cinemas.
 And then autumn is mild, 11° to 15°C and you can enjoy a variety of annual events, from the Totally Thames festival to Halloween celebrations, and although London is colder in winter, average temperatures of between 2 and 6°C mean you’ll still be able to fully enjoy the city – just make sure you wrap up warm!
+You can also do a walking tour of London anytime of year.

 WHAT TO DO